The Bright Light Social Hour: History

-Formation and early work (2004-2010)
+Formation and early work (2004–2010)

-In September 2004, Southwestern University students Curtis Roush (guitar), Thomas Choate (drums) and Jack O’Brien (vocals/keyboards), along with Ryan “Badcock” O’Donoghue (bass) began playing together as a post-hardcore art rock collective.
+In September 2004, Southwestern University students Curtis Roush (guitar), Thomas Choate (drums) and Jackie O’Brien (vocals/keyboards), along with Ryan “Badcock” O’Donoghue (bass) began playing together as a post-hardcore art rock collective.
 They were often billed with area hardcore bands such as 25 Dollar Massacre, Thumbscrew and At All Cost and quickly grew a reputation for their visceral live shows.
 The band took a year hiatus while Roush studied audio engineering and O’Brien studied linguistics and Flamenco guitar in Madrid, during which time Choate moved away to study eco building.

 In October 2006, upon O’Brien's return, the band brought in Joseph Mirasole, a drummer from a local high school drum line, via Craigslist.
 During this period the band recorded their first studio EP, Touches.
 Soon after, the band relocated to Austin where O’Brien and Roush enrolled in Master's programs at the University of Texas.
-They parted ways amicably with Badcock, with Jack taking over bass duties and Roush helping with vocals.
+They parted ways amicably with Badcock, with Jackie taking over bass duties and Roush helping with vocals.

 In 2008 they released the EP Love Like Montopolis, which showcased a more delicate, downtempo post-rock sound, and brought on local singer-songwriter A.J.
 Vincent on keys and vocals.